jhsmith22/e63finalproject/README.md

 Author: Jessica Stockham

 # e63finalproject
 Final Project for Harvard Extension School e-63 Big Data Analytics.
 Used pySpark, mySQL, and Apache Airflow to create a data pipeline with data from the openGSA API.
+This is primarily a demonostration of Apache Airflow.

 ## Problem Statement:
 Explore which federal government agencies have the highest web traffic and which have low traffic and how this varies over time.
 The federal government provides a vast array of services and information to the American people through its websites.
 Websites that have little traffic may be poorly designed or not well-publicized.
 When websites have very high traffic, this may imply that the government must be prepared with resources to meet the high demand for both web traffic and downstream service delivery.
 In this project, I build a data pipeline, ingesting data in batches from an API weekly, transforming the data with Spark, storing the data in a mySQL database, and visualizing the output with python’s altair package.
 I orchestrate the workflow with Apache Airflow.